Dr Michelle Blanchard

 Ben has a background in research and data analysis within academic, public health and digital settings.
 He is interested in the intelligent and responsible use of data to improve our understanding of human behaviour and using this data to create and communicate stories with compelling insights.

 National Stigma Report Card

 National Stigma Report Card Research Lead

 Dr Christopher Groot is a Lecturer in the Melbourne School of Psychological Sciences.
-He is the Director of the School’s Mental Illness Stigma Lab and conducts research in areas of complex mental illness, stigma, and mental health service delivery.
+He is the Director of the School’s Mental Illness Stigma Lab and conducts research in areas of mental health issues, stigma, and mental health service delivery.

 Chris is joining the ADRC team on secondment for the National Stigma Report Card project which he believes promises to be an incredibly significant project.
-Its grand scale, national reach, breadth of inquiry, and capacity for translation to effect meaningful and positive change for people with lived experience of complex mental illness are unparalleled in Australian stigma research.
+Its grand scale, national reach, breadth of inquiry, and capacity for translation to effect meaningful and positive change for people with lived experience of mental health issues are unparalleled in Australian stigma research.

 He has a background in large scale mental health service delivery, and has governed the clinical and research aspects of national services including the Suicide Call Back Service, SuicideLine Victoria, ATAPS All Hours Suicide Support Service, Beyond Blue Infoline, MensLine Australia, the Australian Defence Force AllHours Triage Service, Vietnam Veterans AfterHours Counselling Service, and more.